 When you are doing hamstring stretches in yoga class, you might notice that one leg is harder to stretch.
-That is normal, most people do have one leg longer than the other and you don’t have to be symmetrical: just flexible and strong.
-Get into the feeling of each leg, and try to find the place where they both are equally stretched and loosened.
+That is normal, most people do have one leg longer than the other.
+You don’t have to be symmetrical: just flexible and strong.
+Get into the feeling of each leg, and try to find the place where they both feel equally stretched and loosened.
 I like to think I’m getting in touch with my bones.

-In anatomy class I found out the reason one leg is longer is because when we are standing in a 3-D gravitational field, therefore we compress in a spiral.
+In anatomy class, I found out there a good reason one leg is longer than the other: when we stand in a 3-D gravitational field we compress in a spiral.
 That is the geometry of bipedalism, two lengths in motion in a gravitational field will make a flunctuating spiral.
 We need that flexibility, and that is one thing that yoga will give us.

-Just let go of perfect and feel your bones.
+Just let go of perfection and enjoy the journey.